mnz1988/stable-diffusion-guide/README.md

 &nbsp;

-# Google Collab <a name="collab"></a>[▲](#index)
+# Google Colab <a name="colab"></a>[▲](#index)

-The easiest way to use Stable Diffusion is through Google Collab.
+The easiest way to use Stable Diffusion is through Google Colab.
 It borrows Google's computers to use AI, with variable time limitations, usually a few hours every day.
 You will need at least one Google account and we will be using Google Drive to store your settings and resulting images.

 If you instead want to run it on your own computer, [scroll down ▼](#install).